-SSEP meets this need by challenging students to perform science from the brainstorming and proposal writing phases of a research investigation through its execution and analysis-requiring students to practice the scientific method.

-internalize crosscutting concepts and predict While studying swab sample how they will influence their experiment, and growths, SSEP Team Penicillium | learn about specific science topics within Mold Growth students were in disciplinary core ideas.
-The program is thus awe of the microscopic world on the leading-edge of national approaches that lives around them. to science education while also inspiring and exciting students through the wonder of space.
-FITTING INTO TIGHT SPACES
+SSEP meets this need by challenging students to perform science from the brainstorming and proposal writing phases of a research investigation through its execution and analysis-requiring students to practice the scientific method. internalize crosscutting concepts and predict how they will influence their experiment, and growths, SSEP Team Penicillium Jearn about specific science topics within disciplinary core ideas.
+The program is thus on the leading-edge of national approaches to science education while also inspiring and exciting students through the wonder of space.